 Hoppy CV

-Generally, clients like to see CVs which have solid stints of experience on them.
+Generally, clients like to see CVs with solid stints of experience.
 This shows the employee can commit to a role and succeed in it.
-If you do lots of temping, this movement on your CV can look hoppy, and suggest you cannot stick at a permanent role long term.
+If you do lots of temping, this movement on your CV can look hoppy and suggest you cannot stick at a permanent role long term.

 Lack of training

-Clients will often not have the time to train someone up to cover a short term temp position and so, therefore, the work can be more mundane or repetitive; answering the phone or doing basic admin which may not feel very challenging.
+Clients often do not have the time to train someone to cover a short-term temp position, so the work can be more mundane or repetitive, such as answering the phone or doing basic admin, which may not feel very challenging.

 Will temp work lead to a permanent position?

-We can never guarantee where a temp role will lead but it certainly can be a great opportunity to secure work longer term.
+We can never guarantee where a temp role will lead but it certainly can be an excellent opportunity to secure work longer term.
 Here are some of the opportunities temping can bring.

 Repeat temp bookings

-We often have clients who have repeat temporary requirements and they will ask for the same person back if they have had a good previous experience.
-This is a great opportunity for a candidate, particularly someone whose preference is temp work.
-Also, by receiving positive feedback from a client, your temp agency will feel more confident to use you again in the future.
+We often have clients who have repeat temporary requirements, and they will ask for the same person back if they have had a good previous experience.
+This is a great opportunity for a candidate, particularly someone who prefers temp work.
+Also, by receiving positive feedback from a client, your temp agency will feel more confident about using you again in the future.

 Great connections